MasterKano/BITS/Jigoro Scroll.md

 Requirements:
 - Identify all Volumes/Chapters.
-- For each entry:
+- For each entry in Section 1 body:
-  - Provide a volume identifier of the form "[Volume X]" (or equivalent chapter designation).
+  - Header line: "[Volume X]: [Header]"
-  - Provide a header line and a one-sentence (maximum two) descriptor in Section 1 body.
+  - One sentence (maximum two) descriptor summarising its strategic/technical focus.

 Volume Title Handling:
-- If the transcript specifies a clear volume or chapter title:
-  - Use the transcript title verbatim as the header.
+- If transcript specifies a clear volume/chapter title: use verbatim as header.
-- If the transcript does not specify a clear volume or chapter title, but only provides a list of sub-chapters:
+- If transcript lacks explicit volume title:
-  - Derive a concise, descriptive header from the dominant themes of that volume’s sub-chapters.
+  - Derive a concise descriptive header from dominant themes of that volume’s transcript content only.
-  - The header must:
-    - Be grounded strictly in the transcript topics for that volume.
-    - Be professional, succinct, and system-relevant.
-    - Not introduce concepts absent from the volume’s transcript content.
+  - Do not introduce concepts absent from that volume.
-  - This derived header is an explicitly permitted, controlled synthesis.

-BIO Contents vs Section 1 Representation:
+BIO contents vs Section 1 representation:
-- In BIO contents:
-  - Section 1 shall list each volume as:
+- BIO contents lists Section 1 as:
-    - "1.X [Volume label]: [Header]"
+  - "1.X [Volume label]: [Header]" (no descriptors).
-    - No descriptor lines underneath.
-- In Section 1 body:
+- Section 1 body repeats the same header and adds the one-sentence (max two) descriptor.
-  - Each entry shall appear as:
-    - "[Volume X]: [Header]"
-    - Followed by one sentence (maximum two) summarising its strategic or technical focus.
-- Headers must match exactly between BIO contents and Section 1 body.
+- Headers must match exactly.

-Scope of Descriptors:
-- Content must describe scope and intent, not tactical detail.
-- Conciseness refers only to sentence count; descriptors must remain full-density and transcript-faithful within those constraints.

 # 8. ANNEX REQUIREMENTS